 The Stage 1 base essentially acts as a warm-up area.
 Sit back and enjoy the multilayer scrolling and energizing music as you come into contact for the first time with the opposing army, which is made up of an interesting blend of mechanical troops and organic terrors.

 Stage 2 is one of the more appealing levels visually (a flashing gas storm acts as the backdrop).
-It's amazing that the large cruiser vessels can fire off so many bullets and lasers yet pose almost no threat at all, but the intense music keeps the excitement level up.
+It's amazing that the large cruiser vessels can fire off so many bullets and lasers yet pose almost no threat at all, but the intense music keeps the excitement level high.

 Gorgeous yet foreboding melodies welcome you to Stage 3's creepy bug lair.
 Bring hanging creatures down on your fluttering foes while fending off gigantic worms and mushroom-headed abominations.